frida/frida-website/_i18n/en/_docs/stalker.md

 care about.
 One thing to consider, however, is that as soon as a call is made to an excluded range, stalking of that thread is stopped until it returns.
-That means, if that thread were to call a function which is not inside a restricted range, a callback perhaps, then this would not be captured by stalker.
+That means, if that thread were to call a function which is not inside a restricted range, a callback perhaps, then this would not be captured by Stalker.
 Just as this can be used to stop the stalking of a whole library, it can be used to stop stalking a given function (and its callees) too.
 This can be particularly useful if your target application is statically linked.
 Here, was cannot simply ignore